SamuelEarl/data-engineering-for-beginners/README.md

 # Install & Run Postgres & pgAdmin

+NOTE: Maybe I should use [ElephantSQL](https://www.elephantsql.com) instead of trying to set up a local Docker instance of Postgres.

 Tutorial: [Run PostgreSQL and pgAdmin in docker for local development using docker compose](https://belowthemalt.com/2021/06/09/run-postgresql-and-pgadmin-in-docker-for-local-development-using-docker-compose/).
 See also [Running Postgres and pgAdmin with Docker Compose](https://www.pintonista.com/running-postgres-and-pgadmin-with-docker-compose/).

 Start the containers: `make postgres-start`